FrancescaPascalau/learning-aws/README.md

   one-to-many broadcasts.
 To address this, you can use **SQS** alongside **SNS** in cases where one-to-many delivery is necessary.

+### Amazon SQS delay queues

+Delay queues let you postpone the delivery of new messages to consumers for a number of seconds, for example, when your consumer application needs additional time to process messages.
+If you create a delay queue, any messages that you send to the queue remain invisible to consumers for the duration of the delay period.

+**Note**: Delay queues are similar to visibility timeouts because both features make messages unavailable to consumers for a specific period of time.
+The difference between the two is that, for delay queues, a message is hidden when it is first added to queue, whereas for visibility timeouts a message is hidden only after it is consumed from the queue.

+To set delay seconds on individual messages, rather than on an entire queue, use message timers to allow Amazon SQS to use the message timer's DelaySeconds value instead of the delay queue's DelaySeconds value.
+Message timers let you specify an initial invisibility period for a message added to a queue.

+### Configuration

+- The default visibility timeout for a message is 30 seconds.
+The minimum is 0 seconds.
+The maximum is 12 hours.
+- The default (minimum) delay for a queue is 0 seconds.
+The maximum is 15 minutes.

 ## Amazon Simple Storage Service (S3 Bucket)

 S3 stands for `simple storage service`, and it is AWS’s cloud storage service.
 S3 provides the ability to store,